Solid Queue in Rails 8: Setup Notes and Trade-offs

 bin/rails solid_queue:install

-# - db/queue_schema.rb (schema for separate queue database)
+# - db/queue_schema.rb (schema for the queue database)

 # Generated by: bin/rails solid_queue:install